 Stainless Steel Rotary Index Fixture in the EDM Area

-In the EDM area our RIF-S – along with optional high RPM internal motor – changes what has been previously available to the industry.
+In the EDM area, our SUB-X 1800 – along with optional high RPM internal motor – changes what has previously been available to the industry.
 Many work pieces previously ground can now be EDM’d.
 Tighter tolerances with smaller details can be manufactured with greater repetition of accuracy.

 - Compactness of the design allows flexibility of placement in EDM.